yorgath/orthogram/docs/ddf.rst

 Orthogram uses YAML for its input file format.
 Of course, YAML being a superset of JSON, you can use JSON if you prefer so.
-The top-level structure must be a YAML mapping; the following keys are recognized, each one containing a different category of definitions:
+The top-level structure must be a YAML mapping; the program recognizes the following keys, each one containing a different category of definitions:

 * ``diagram``
+* ``rows``
 * ``terminals``
-* ``rows``
 * ``links``
 * ``styles``
 * ``groups``